WINkLink Price Reaches $0.0001 (WIN)

-WINkLink (WIN) traded 0% lower against the US dollar during the 24 hour period ending at 16:00 PM E.T. on October 29th.
-One WINkLink token can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last week, WINkLink has traded up 9.7% against the US dollar.
-WINkLink has a market cap of $68.19 million and approximately $13.10 million worth of WINkLink was traded on exchanges in the last day.
+WINkLink (WIN) traded down 1.2% against the US dollar during the 1-day period ending at 14:00 PM E.T. on October 30th.
+WINkLink has a market capitalization of $67.59 million and approximately $9.91 million worth of WINkLink was traded on exchanges in the last day.
+One WINkLink token can now be bought for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last week, WINkLink has traded 7.4% higher against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.